 Frequently asked questions

-01Why start with depth drops instead of jumps?+
+01Why start with depth drops instead of depth jumps?+

 02What box height should I start with?+

-04Can I track contact time without specialized equipment?+
+04Can I measure contact time without specialised equipment?+

 Related Articles